Energy Efficient Cooling for Savings and Comfort

 Have you been looking for an effective way to lower summer cooling bills?
 With the temperatures rising, many homeowners are anxious to find strategies to keep energy bills affordable; however, the thought of a summer spent in the sweltering heat with no relief is certainly not the answer.
 Fortunately, you do have options.
-A recent report by the New York Times outlines the cost of running an air conditioner versus simply using a ceiling fan.
+A recent report by the New York Times outlines the cost of running an air conditioning versus simply using a ceiling fan.
 While a central air conditioning system, or even a window air conditioner, can provide a much cooler environment, a ceiling fan can help lower your cooling costs by working together with your air conditioner to keep temperatures comfortable while also saving you money.

 The New York Times report stated that the cost of operating a typical ceiling fan for one hour was only 1 cent, while a central air conditioner would cost 36 cents per hour and a window air conditioner 14 cents.
 For most homeowners, the use of a ceiling fan alone might not be enough to provide a sufficiently comfortable indoor temperature but, using a ceiling fan in conjunction with an air conditioner can provide the same level of comfort as using an air conditioner by itself.
-The only difference would be in the amount of energy used as well as home energy costs.
+The only difference would be in the amount of Energy Efficient Cooling used as well as home energy costs.
 In fact, even a high efficiency air conditioning system can be used with a ceiling fan in order to lower energy consumption and monthly utility bills.

 The report issued by the Times states that the use of a ceiling fan will allow you to raise the setting on your home’s air conditioner by up to 12 degrees, without any difference in indoor temperature from just running the air conditioner on its own.
 This certainly provides an opportunity to save a significant amount of money over the span of an entire cooling season.